karmaniverous/get-dotenv/README.md

 Load environment variables with a cascade of environment-aware dotenv files.
 You can:

-* Specify the directory containing your dotenv files.
+* Specify the directories containing your dotenv files.
 * Specify the token that identifies dotenv files (e.g. '.env').
 * Specify the token that identifies private vatiables (e.g. '.local').
 * Specify a default environment, override the default with an existing